thedizzle69/ODE_Infoscreen/README.md

 ### Java Infoscreen by Omerovic, Bißmann, Singh

+(important note: I updated the dependency management in the pom and updated some javafx 17.0.6 dependencies local in the porject structure.
+I don't know if this ffects everybody.
+The jars should work flawlessly tho as I alraeady compiled them)

 This is a project for the course "Object-oriented Software Development" at the University of Applied Sciences Wien.

 The project is a Java application that simulates a simple infoscreen.
 It is a simple JavaFX application that displays a few images and text on the screen.
 The application is built using Maven and the JavaFX library.